 The second, and arguably most important, downfall of debt-based capitalism is that it is inherently destructive and exploitive of abundance, and life in general.
 Wherever life thrives freely, agents of debt-based capitalism are incentivized to extract or destroy that abundance so that the remaining life is forced into scarcity, and has to compete to survive.
 Whenever new products and solutions are created which have the potential to unshackle the market participants from this perpetual state of scarcity, those products and solutions are destroyed or perverted by parties who are incentivized to do so.
 The end-result of a debt-based system of capitalism is perversion and eventual extinction.

-Now that there’s a little context, here is why the Allodium Cooperative’s form of capitalism, defining Appreciation Tokens (@) as the basis of capital, incentivizes abundance, thriving life, and healthy ecosystems.
+Now that there’s a little context, here’s why Allodium’s form of capitalism; defining Appreciation Tokens (@) as the basis of capital; incentivizes abundance, thriving life, and healthy ecosystems.

-The second, and arguably most important, benefit of defining capital as tokens of Appreciation is the inherent values instilled in the market.
+The second (and arguably most important) benefit of defining capital as tokens of Appreciation is the inherent values instilled in the market.
 Rather than harnessing the free market toward extracting gold from the Earth, or indebting/destroying life on Earth, the free market is harnessed towards maximization of Appreciation.
 This incentives behavior and production which naturally produces the emotion of Appreciation.
-It humanizes the economy and unlocks the virtue of humanity.
+It humanizes the economy and directs the virtue of Allodium.